dutzi/dutzi.github.io/content/blog/building-how-dep/index.md

 Using TS Query I was able to easily find all import statements and generate a report accordingly.

-## Rendering An HTML File From The CLI
+## Rendering an HTML File From the CLI

 <!-- ### Utilizing React's SSR abilities to generate simple HTML file -->